arjanelolong/github-environment-deployments/README.md

 # Github Environment Deployment
-Public repository to checkout github environments deployment that we could use in jira to keep track of releases
+Public repository to checkout github environments deployment that we could use in jira to keep track of deployments

 ## Preview